dell/csm/docs/CONTRIBUTING.md

 A pull request must satisfy following for it to be merged:

-* A pull request will require at least 2 maintainer approvals.
+* A pull request will require at least 2 maintainer approvals, one of which must come from a code owner.
 * Maintainers must perform a review to ensure the changes adhere to guidelines laid out in this document.
 * If any commits are made after the PR has been approved, the PR approval will automatically be removed and the above process must happen again.